erstre/DAGStarAlgorithm/README.md

 GNU AFFERO GENERAL PUBLIC LICENSE.
 See [`LICENSE`](LICENSE) for more information.

 ## Publication
 DAG*: A Novel A*-alike Algorithm for Optimal Workflow Execution across IoT Platforms.
-Errikos Streviniotis, Dimitrios Banelas, Nikos Giatrakos, Antonios Deligiannakis
+Errikos Streviniotis, Dimitrios Banelas, Nikos Giatrakos, Antonios Deligiannakis.
 In Proceedings of the 41st International Conference on Data Engineering (ICDE'25) Hong Kong Sar, China, May 2025.

 ## Authors